The Aizu-Tajima Gion Festival, famous for Japan's largest bridal procession [Minamiaizu Town, Fukushima Prefecture]

 Making special sacred sake (omikki) is also an important job of the party house

-The sake produced is a cloudy white nigori sake made by simply adding koji to steamed rice and fermenting it, known as "doburoku."
-This sake is served not only to festival participants but also to visitors, so the Aizu-Tajima Gion Festival is also known as the "doburoku festival."
+The sake produced is a cloudy, white, unfiltered sake, commonly known as "doburoku," made simply by adding koji to steamed rice and allowing it to ferment.
+This sake is served not only to festival participants but also to spectators, which is why the Aizu Tajima Gion Festival is"Doburoku Festival."also known as the

 Aizu-Tajima Gion Festival will be held for three days from July 22nd